Prudentnavigator/PrivateChatRoom-Server/README.md

 >The gui_server.py can also be packaged with pyinstaller or other packaging
     software to a standalone executable.

->[!CAUTION]
->Beware this program does not encrypt the data being sent between
-    clients!

  ### Features:
 - Public IPv4 Address: This program reads the public IPv4 address of the device using an API and displays it in the GUI.